9 Fast-Food Chains That Are Phasing Out Dining Rooms

 As chains continue to unveil their future restaurant designs, many of them are reducing the sizes of their dining rooms, and in some cases getting rid of them altogether.
 Here are some of the biggest chains leading the charge in a move to off-premise dining.

-For more, check out This Is the #1 Fastest Drive-Thru In America Right Now.
+For more, check out This Is the #1 Fastest Drive-Thru In America Right Now, and be sure to skip the 8 Worst Fast-Food Burgers to Stay Away From Right Now.

 Panera just opened its first "next-generation" restaurant in Missouri last week, and besides double drive-thru lanes and new digital features, its dining room has gotten a makeover as well.
 For one, the new location and any future Panera store will have dining rooms that are about five times smaller than what you're used to.
 However, the chain is going for cozy and will be putting their bread-baking ovens on full display for customers to marvel at.